monix/monix.io/_tut/docs/3x/reactive/observable.md

 #### bufferIntrospective

 There are more sophisticated buffering options available and one of them is `bufferIntrospective(maxSize: Int)`.
-This operator buffers element only if the downstream is busy, otherwise it sends them as they come.
+This operator buffers elements only if the downstream is busy, otherwise it sends them as they come.
 Once the buffer is full, it will back-pressure upstream.

 ```tut:silent